tempestCognitor/ld38-unbreakable/README.md

     * More complicated levels, obstacles (add as needed?)
     * Procedural generation?
   * AI
-    * Make some simple AI
+    * Make some simple AI - Done ish
     * Add damage/health (damage is to key?
 Maybe you get a bunch of 'lives' at that level, until the key is gone?)
     * Generate some more complex AI behaviours
+      * Pathfinding?
   * Level transitions
     * "Zoom out" effect - kind of important for the theme?
 Maybe context is enough - you become the enemy you faced in the previous level.
   * Level theming